embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 ## New Web3 plugin

-Starting with Embark 4 beta.2, Embark no longer comes with Web3js by default for your Dapp.
+Starting with Embark 4 beta.1, Embark no longer supplies the Dapp with `Web3.js` by default.
 Don't run.
-We did that so that we can now have the possibility of supporting more than just Web3js, but potentially EthersJS and more (even the possibility for you to do it).
+We did that so that we can now have the possibility of supporting more than just `Web3.js`, such as EthersJS, and more.
+You can even roll your own.

 Anyway, to continue having Web3js inside your Dapp, you only have to call the following command in the Embark console: `plugin install embarkjs-connector-web3`